The Doublet Extension of Tensor Gauge Potentials and a Reassessment of the Non-Abelian Topological Mass Mechanism: Concluding Comments

-In this work, we have presented a sort of extended algebraic structure and discussed some of its main tools in details, in order to build up general quantum field theories with $p$-tensors/forms as genuine gauge fields of conventional gauging methods associated to matter lagrangians.
-We heve attempted at the construction of a consistent non-Abelian topologically massive gauge model in four dimensions and we argue it is a consistent quantum field-theoretic model.
-As a next step, we have to include the matter sector with the aim of reproducing/fiting the main features of the Standard Model \cite{teorkr}.
+As a next step, we have to include the matter sector with the aim of reproducing/fiting the main features of the Standard Model.
 Another issue whose result will be reported in a forthcoming work concerns the Goldston theorem, which, in the context of the DF, presents interesting aspects and involves a spin-1 Goldstone boson along with the conventional scalar one whenever there occurs spontaneous symmetry breaking.
 The role of the would-be spin-1 Goldstone bosons of the DF may be another problem to be understood in connection with the gravitational Higgs mechanism.